togoid/togoid-config/README.md

 ```sh
 % ruby bin/togoid-config-summary config/*/config.yaml | ruby bin/togoid-config-summary-dot --id > togoid.dot
 ```

+Note that rdfs:seeAlso will be highlighted in red to encourage considering more informative predicates.

 Also try some other visualization layouts and options: